Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures continued to fall overnight, reaching into the 5250s.
+The S&P 500 E-mini futures remained in a narrow range after trading resumed overnight, from the 5540s down to the 5520s.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.